Years 5 & 6

 Year 8 pupils are also expected to take on leadership roles within the school community, by modelling exemplary conduct for its younger members and mentoring them, as well as playing a prominent part in charity projects, concerts, sporting fixtures and the Senior Production.

-At the end of this busy year, after all entrance examinations have been concluded, pupils celebrate and reflect upon their achievements at King’s during our Leavers’ Programme, which includes a week-long residential trip to France.
+At the end of this busy year, after all entrance examinations have been concluded, pupils celebrate and reflect upon their achievements at King’s during our Leavers’ Programme, which includes a week-long residential trip to France and camping in North Yorkshire.
 As they look forward eagerly to beginning a new chapter in their education, Year 8 pupils leave us, we hope, as happy individuals, confident in embracing a future of exceptional possibilities.

 For further information about Seniors Years 5-8, please contact us.